- Originally published: November 15, 2023

 The hybrid work model is a flexible working method that blends remote and office work.
 Essentially, it lets employees choose where they feel they work best—some prefer home, others prefer the office, and many prefer a combination of both.
 This approach is attractive for its flexibility, but it also brings some challenges, such as fewer chances for spontaneous conversations that happen naturally in an office setting.

-The research highlights how important leadership is in making hybrid work effective.
+The hybrid work research highlights how important leadership is in making hybrid work effective.
 Leaders need to use transformative approaches, communicate well, and provide plenty of support to enhance team cooperation, engagement, and overall well-being.
 They must also adapt their leadership styles to manage remote teams successfully, promoting a culture of trust, inclusiveness, and responsibility.

 So, this is where you, as a business leader, have to step in and carefully implement the best hybrid work schedule for your team.